essens-cc/essentialist/README.md

 # The Essentialist Template

 Hey!
 Thank you for your interest in my work.
 Feel free to experiment with this template and to make it your own.
+View the [demo](https://essentialist-nine.vercel.app/).

 The goal and the idea was to made as flexible template as possible so that anyone could use it to create a stylish hq on the internet.
 I wanted it to become a noise-cancelling anchor for someone focused on building a high-signal and meaningful life.